Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 Inspiring winter festivals and night illuminations will delight

-Sure, winter does shorten the daylight hours.
-But there is an added benefit to that – winter festivals and night illuminations!
+Sure, Japanese winter does shorten the daylight hours.
+But there is an added benefit to that – winter festivals and seasonal night illuminations!

-Tokyo and Hiroshima are famed for their winter illuminations in the city streets, whereas some places of worship are known for their lantern and snow festivals.
+Winter in Tokyo and Hiroshima brings famed winter illuminations in the city streets, whereas some places of worship are known for their lantern and snow festivals.

 My winter visit to Japan coincided with the Mt Wakakusa Fire Festival in Nara, so I made sure to shuffle my plans around it.
-I also finally ticked off an illuminated visit to Huis Ten Bosch, a theme park dedicated to the special trading relationship between Nagasaki & Holland during colonial times.
+I also finally ticked off an illuminated visit to Huis Ten Bosch Japan, a Dutch theme park dedicated to the special trading relationship between Nagasaki & Holland during colonial times.

 TIP: Nagasaki quickly became one of my favourite cities in Japan.
 Find out my in my detailed 2 Days in Nagasaki Itinerary: City of Million Dollar Views